KierDugan/PsEnv/README.rst

 It's surprisingly easy for the ``PATH`` variable on a development computer to become completely out of hand.
 Especially if you often work with many different platforms spanning web development and embedded electronics, as I do.
-I *solved* this problem a few years back (before discovering PowerShell) by writing a batch file called 'use' that would update the path for various tools I did not want on the path permanently.
+I "solved" this problem a few years back (before discovering PowerShell) by writing a batch file called 'use' that would update the path for various tools I did not want on the path permanently.
 Unfortunately, because CMD, this batch file had to be manually modified for every new tool installed.

-After discovering PowerShell, it immediately became obvious that it was a far better environment to work in than CMD but the handy (though awkward) 'use' batch file would no longer work.
+After discovering PowerShell, it immediately became obvious that it was a far better environment to work in than CMD, but the handy (though awkward) 'use' batch file would no longer work.
 PsEnv is a far fancier solution to that same problem.
 One must still manually modify a file to describe a new environment, but the description is no longer intermingled with the code.
-Instead, all modifications are contained within a JSON file.
+Instead, all of the information is contained within a JSON file.

 Commands